Top 20 Internet Sites for P.I. Attorneys

 Lycos is a very deep and fast search engine for the Internet.
 It is a program that uses robot computers to build an index of WWW resources on an automated basis.
 By October of 1995, Lycos had indexed some 91 percent of all resources on the WWW.
 It adds, deletes and changes some 50,000 Internet sites a day.
 It is estimated that Lycos will have indexed the entire Web by January of 1996.

 The Lycos search engine is fast and robust.
-I recently interviewed a client who contracted salmonella from eating a raw hamburger in a fast food restaurant.
-The client had over $15,000 in medical bills but I was unsure if the type of salmonella identified in her medical records could have resulted form raw beef ingestion.
+I recently interviewed a client who contracted salmonella from eating a raw hamburger in a fast-food restaurant.
+The client had over $15,000 in medical bills but I was unsure if the type of salmonella identified in her medical records could have resulted from raw beef ingestion.
 A five-minute search on Lycos for "salmonella and beef" helped me identify a salmonella research institute that confirmed that raw beef was often implicated in this variety of the bacteria.16.
-Find Usenet Newsgroups Tool
+Find Usenet Newsgroups Tool (no longer active)

 It is one thing to identify and subscribe to a Usenet newsgroup -- however, much useful information may have already been discussed before you joined, or it may be contained within the discussions of another similar newsgroup.